AppSpotr/platform3-documentation/index.rst

    Appspotr allows you to create unique apps which can be scaled up dynamically and updated according to arising needs.
 As a flexible partner we continually make sure that your integrations work properly and provide you with new functionality for your apps.

 **Control** |:control_knobs:|
-   With Appspotr 3, multifunctional organisations have full, centralized control of their apps.
+   With Appspotr 3, multifunctional organisation have full, centralized control of their apps.
 Thanks to the smart interface you get a perfect overview of development, updates and role-specific user groups.